lando/lando/docs/basics/basics.md

 Implicit in the above is that your lando configuration should **always** be checked into version control at the root directory of your project.

-We've found a useful pattern here is for the senior-est, most DevOps-y person on your team to craft the initial lando configuration and be responsible for its maintanence but to generally "set it and forget it".
+We've found a useful pattern here is for the senior-est, most DevOps-y person on your team to craft the initial lando configuration and be responsible for its maintenance but to generally "set it and forget it".

 ## Ok cool, I dig it.
 What do I need to get started?